followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxLookup/1 Configuration/onScroll.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [scroll](/Documentation/ApiReference/UI_Widgets/dxLookup/Events/#scroll) event.
+A function that is executed on each scroll gesture performed on the drop-down item list.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action on each scroll gesture.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->